danielangerer/discovercity/README.md

 ## Discovercity

-A fullstack Next.js app with TypeScript that displays a list of cities from a static JSON file.
+A fullstack Next.js app with TypeScript that displays a list of cities from a static JSON file.It demonstrates proficiency in building modern web applications using Next.js and TypeScript:

+- Fetching and displaying data from a static JSON source
+- Implementing responsive UI components
+- Managing application state effectively
+- Writing clean, maintainable code
+- Following best practices for accessibility and performance

+The application is designed for easy extensibility.
+Potential enhancements include adding city search functionality, implementing advanced filtering options, integrating external APIs, or connecting to a real database for dynamic data fetching.